 [PAGE WITH BG IMAGE + ONE TEXT BOX + 1 BUTTON]

 There are still a lot of people who believe it is wrong or unacceptable for a woman to have a paid job: 20 per cent of men and 14 per cent of women, to be exact.
 Many women reported that their immediate family disapproved of their decision to work outside the home.
-Religion can also be a factor, especially in developing countries.
+The role of women on the labour market that their social environment considers acceptable is driven by the social norms that are rooted in the history, religion and institutions of a society, and that are constantly evolving.

 But despite pressure to conform to traditional gender roles, many women continue to break down barriers by joining the workforce, taking on leadership positions and starting their own businesses.